sulayaffa24/netflix-project/README.md

 # netflix-project
 >Downloaded my personal Netflix data to analyze movies and tv shows screen time

 I got the idea from a DataQuest email I received a while ago, where you can download your personal Netflix streaming history data.
-So I wanted to analyze how many minutes were spent watching Movies and TV Shows per Profile by downloading the data and uploading it on BigQuery and visualizing it on PowerBI
+So I wanted to analyze how many hours were spent watching Movies and TV Shows per Profile by downloading the data and uploading it on BigQuery and visualizing it on PowerBI

 ### Getting the data